Data protection

 What is YouTube?

-We have integrated YouTube videos to our website.
-Therefore, we can show you interesting videos directly on our site.
-YouTube is a video portal, which has been a subsidiary company of Google LLC since 2006.
+We have embedded YouTube videos on our website.
+This allows us to present interesting videos directly on our page.
+YouTube is a video portal that has been a subsidiary of Google since 2006.
 The video portal is operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
-When you visit a page on our website that contains an embedded YouTube video, your browser automatically connects to the servers of YouTube or Google.
-Thereby, certain data are transferred (depending on the settings).
-Google is responsible for YouTube’s data processing and therefore Google’s data protection applies.
+When you visit a page on our website that has an embedded YouTube video, your browser automatically connects to the servers of YouTube or Google.
+Various data is transmitted (depending on settings).
+For all data processing in the European area, Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible.

-In the following we will explain in more detail which data is processed, why we have integrated YouTube videos and how you can manage or clear your data.
+In the following, we want to explain to you in more detail which data is processed, why we have embedded YouTube videos, and how you can manage or delete your data.

-On YouTube, users can watch, rate, comment or upload videos for free.
+On YouTube, users can watch, rate, comment on, and upload videos for free.
 Over the past few years, YouTube has become one of the most important social media channels worldwide.
-For us to be able to display videos on our website, YouTube provides a code snippet that we have integrated to our website.
+In order to display videos on our website, YouTube provides a code snippet that we have embedded on our page.

 Why do we use YouTube videos on our website?

-YouTube is the video platform with the most visitors and best content.
-We strive to offer you the best possible user experience on our website, which of course includes interesting videos.
-With the help of our embedded videos, we can provide you other helpful content in addition to our texts and images.
-Additionally, embedded videos make it easier for our website to be found on the Google search engine.
-Moreover, if we place ads via Google Ads, Google only shows these ads to people who are interested in our offers, thanks to the collected data.
+YouTube is the video platform with the most visitors and the best content.
+We strive to provide you with the best possible user experience on our website.
+And of course, interesting videos should not be missing.
+With our embedded videos, we provide you with additional helpful content alongside our texts and images.
+Additionally, our website is more easily found on the Google search engine due to the embedded videos.
+Even when we run ads through Google Ads, Google – thanks to the collected data – can really only show these ads to people who are interested in our offers.

 What data is stored by YouTube?

-As soon as you visit one of our pages with an integrated YouTube, YouTube places at least one cookie that stores your IP address and our URL.
-If you are logged into your YouTube account, by using cookies YouTube can usually associate your interactions on our website with your profile.
-This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution or your Internet provider.
-Additional data can include contact details, potential ratings, shared content via social media or YouTube videos you added to your favourites.
+As soon as you visit one of our pages that has an embedded YouTube video, YouTube sets at least one cookie that stores your IP address and our URL.
+If you are logged into your YouTube account, YouTube can usually associate your interactions on our website with your profile using cookies.
+This includes data such as session duration, bounce rate, approximate location, technical information like browser type, screen resolution, or your internet provider.
+Additional data may include contact information, any ratings, sharing content via social media, or adding to your favorites on YouTube.

-If you are not logged in to a Google or YouTube account, Google stores data with a unique identifier linked to your device, browser or app.
-Thereby, e.g. your preferred language setting is maintained.
-However, many interaction data cannot be saved since less cookies are set.
+If you are not logged into a Google account or a YouTube account, Google stores data with a unique identifier linked to your device, browser, or app.
+For example, your preferred language setting is retained.
+However, many interaction data cannot be stored as fewer cookies are set.

-In the following list we show you cookies that were placed in the browser during a test.
-On the one hand, we show cookies that were set without being logged into a YouTube account.
-On the other hand, we show you what cookies were placed while being logged in.
-We do not claim for this list to be exhaustive, as user data always depend on how you interact with YouTube.
+In the following list, we show cookies that were set in a test in the browser.
+On one hand, we show cookies that are set without a logged-in YouTube account.
+On the other hand, we show cookies that are set with a logged-in account.
+The list cannot claim completeness because user data always depends on interactions on YouTube.

 Name: YSC